uzukwujp/Darey.io-Internship/project-eight.md

 To solve this problem, we need a single point of entry which routes traffic accross our webserver(3).
 Depending our configuration, the webserver can equally share the incoming request.

 **Load Balancers** provide this single point of entry.
-They can software based or hardware based.
+They can be software based or hardware based.
 Examples of software based load balancer are:

 - Nginx